markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

 > **Pause:** Not sure what browser storage is?
 Time to use our Google skills and see what we can find.
 >
-> **Answer:** In our search results we find the link to [Web Storage API from MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) We will be using the `localStorage` property of the `window` object to save our high score.
+> **Answer:** In our search results, we will find the link to [Web Storage API from MDN.](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API) We will be using the `localStorage` property of the `window` object to save our high score.

 The answers to these questions will be an important first step in leading our  build process section of this lesson and help create our Github Issues.

-* If a blank or null value is received for a player name repeat `prompt()` until acceptable answer is received.
+* If a blank or null value is received for a player name, repeat `prompt()` until acceptable answer is received
-* Extend this condition to our fight/skip prompt as well to handle blank or null responses.
+* Extend this condition to our fight/skip prompt as well
-* Change the response to a lower case before checking in the conditional statement.
+* Make the response to the fight/skip response case insensitive
-* Use conditional statements that execute statements based on the responses' numeric values in the `shop()` function.
+* Use conditional statements that execute statements based on the responses' numeric values in the `shop()` function
-* Randomize the fight order using the `Math` object's `random()` method.
+* Randomize the fight order for every new round with a new enemy robot
-* Save our high score using the Web Storage API and `localStorage`.
+* Save our high score using the Web Storage API for `localStorage`

 ## Create a GitHub issue for each bug and feature
 In this step we will be creating our Github Issues for each bug and feature to reinforce our iterative development process.
-This will allow us to merge each improvement with the master branch as soon they are completed before we hit our deadline.
+This will allow us to merge each improvement with the `master` branch as soon they are completed before we hit our deadline.

 Let's create a Github issue for each of the following:
 * Bug - Blank/null response handling for the player name prompt
 * Bug - Mixed case response and blank/null handling for the fight or skip prompt
-* Feature - Use integer responses in `shop()` function
+* Feature - Use integer responses in `shop()` function to replace string commands
-* Feature - Randomize fight order in the `fight()` function
+* Feature - Randomize fight order in the `fight()` function for each new enemy robot round
 * Feature - Save high score using `localStorage`

 Here is an example of how to create a bug Github issue: